pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # these as true in the production environment.
 # The execution order: Checksum -> Analyze
 [post-restore]
-# Specifies the behavior of `ADMIN CHECKSUM TABLE <table>` for each table to verify data integrity.
+# Specifies whether to perform `ADMIN CHECKSUM TABLE <table>` for each table to verify data integrity after importing.
 # The following options are available:
+# - "required" (default value): Perform admin checksum.
+If checksum fails, TiDB Lightning will exit with failure.
+# - "optional": Perform admin checksum.
+If checksum fails, TiDB Lightning will report a WARN log but ignore any error.
 # - "off": Do not perform checksum.
-# - "optional": Perform admin checksum, but will ignore any error if checksum fails.
-# - "required": Perform admin checksum.
-If checksum fails, TiDB Lightning will exit with failure.
-# The default value is "required".
-Note that since v4.0.8, the default value has changed from "true" to "required".
+# Note that since v4.0.8, the default value has changed from "true" to "required".
 # For backward compatibility, bool values "true" and "false" are also allowed for this field.
 # "true" is equivalent to "required" and "false" is equivalent to "off".
-checksum = required
+checksum = "required"
+# Specifies whether to perform `ANALYZE TABLE <table>` for each table after checksum is done.
+# Options available for this field are the same as `post-restore`.
+However, the default value for this field is "optional".
+analyze = "optional"

 # If the value is set to `true`, a level-1 compaction is performed
 # every time a table is imported.